Cherreads

 Park looked at the cup.
 "She's right."

 Michael looked at both of them.
-"This morning is overcrowded."

-Something in Sora's expression shifted.
+Something in Sora's expression changed.

 Then she stepped past them toward the operations doors.